ekonovember/tracker/README.md

 #### Monospace font
 It is much easier to make the display aligned when you are using monospace font.
 This project uses *Monospaced_plain_10*.
 This one is not available by default so it's been included in */fonts/Monospaced_plain_10.txt*, you need to add this one to: *.pio\libdeps\nodemcuv2\ESP8266 and ESP32 OLED driver for SSD1306 displays\src\OLEDDisplayFonts.h*

-You can generate/convert your own font fot the display on [this](http://oleddisplay.squix.ch/#/home) website
+You can generate/convert your own font fot the display on [this](http://oleddisplay.squix.ch/#/home) website.

 ## Debugging
 By leaving *ENABLE_SERIAL_DEBUGGING* set to true it is possible to observe debug data via serial monitor (baud rate 9600).